roachlong/query-analysis/README.md

 echo -e '\nexport PATH=`python3 -m site --user-base`/bin:$PATH' >> ~/.bashrc
 source ~/.bashrc
 ```
-For Windows you can add the location of the dbworkload.exe file (i.e. C:\Users\myname\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.9_abcdefghijk99\LocalCache\local-packages\Python39\Scripts) to your Windows Path environment variable.
+For Windows it's just ```pip install dbworkload``` and you can add the location of the dbworkload.exe file (i.e. C:\Users\myname\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.9_abcdefghijk99\LocalCache\local-packages\Python39\Scripts) to your Windows Path environment variable.
 The pip command above should provide the exact path to your local python executables.

 ## Sample Workload